 Addiction to legal and illegal substances is quickly becoming an epidemic around the world.

 Feelings of guilt are extremely unpleasant and can cause serious problems if they are not dealt with in a healthy way.
-Some people try to drown their shame with heavier and heavier doses of the substance that they are addicted to.
-This only increases their shame and causes them to be even more dependent on their substance.
+Some people try to drown their shame with heavier and heavier doses of the substance to which they are addicted.
+Doing this only increases their shame and causes them to be even more dependent on their substance.

 They tell themselves: